-D.9.1 Introduction .365 D.9.2 Managing Customer Actions Using the Admin Tool 367 D.9.3 Using Customer Actions as an Engineer (User) 373 D.9.4 Examples for Data Object Execution Scripts 373 D.9.5 Scripts for the Action Framework: Programming Customer Actions .377
+D.9.1 Introduction .338 D.9.2 Managing Customer Actions Using the Admin Tool 340 D.9.3 Using Customer Actions as an Engineer (User) 345 D.9.4 Examples for Data Object Execution Scripts 345 D.9.5 Scripts for the Action Framework: Programming Customer Actions .349

-Customer actions (also called Data Object actions or Unit actions) are system actions which are either triggered manually or by a certain incident concerning a customer, i.e. a customer is deleted or a customer is modified.
-Customer actions are components of the ConSol CM Action Framework.
+Customer actions (also called Data Object actions or Unit actions) are components of the ConSol CM Action Framework.
 They can be performed for a customer, i.e., a contact or a company.
-The actions can be performed automatically by the system or manually, triggered by an engineer (via Web Client) who has the required permissions.
+The actions can be performed automatically by the system or manually, triggered by an engineer who has the required permissions.
 You might want to apply customer actions for use cases like the following: